 Client Remodeling Goals

-Our client loves their home, but does not love that the kitchen is closed off from the rest of the house.
+Our clients love their home, but do not love that the kitchen is closed off from the rest of the house.

 Typical for a house built in the 1920's, the rooms are all compartmentalized.
 The current layout isn't practical for this homeowner, who would like a kitchen with sightlines to other areas of the home.
 They'd also like ensure that the new kitchen allows more than one person to cook and prep at a time.

 We'll remove the confining wall between the kitchen and the dining room; in its place, we will build a peninsula with casual seating to bridge the more formal dining space with the kitchen.

 New cabinets and more contemporary finishes will reflect the family's personality and bring their home into this century.